- 2-Minute Article

 - Aug 01, 2017

-How to Balance Competing Financial Priorities Close to Retirement
+How to Balance Competing Financial Goals

 Meeting financial goals while saving for retirement can be possible with careful planning.

-Writing a list is an important first step because it helps focus thinking.
-Don’t worry about order or organization yet — just get it all down.
+Writing a list is an important first step because it helps

 The list should include both “nice-to-have” items — such as a vacation home or a new car — and must-haves, such as children’s college costs and retirement.
 And don’t forget about preparing for potential financial surprises, such as caring for an aging parent or unexpected medical costs.